 Thyroid remedies, therefore, often benefit from concepts that help other autoimmune conditions, including lifestyle changes.
 Autoimmune conditions continue to be on the rise, suggesting that environmental factors are the biggest influence.
 Therefore, environmental factors, including food, could play a role to cure hypothyroidism and hyperthyroidism.

-Hashimoto’s Thyroiditis is also known as chronic lymphocytic thyroiditis.
-It is the most common cause of hypothyroidism in the US.
-(3).
+Hashimoto’s Thyroiditis or chronic lymphocytic thyroiditis is the most common cause of hypothyroidism in the US (3).
 This autoimmune disorder is when antibodies form and attack the thyroid leading to chronic inflammation.
 This disorder tends to be hereditary and runs in families.
 This disorder primarily affects middle-aged women, but can also occur in men, children, and women of other ages.
 (4)

 Hashimoto’s does not have any unique characteristic symptoms.
 It progresses slowly over many years and will only be present as thyroid peroxidase (TPO) antibodies in the blood.
 Hashimoto’s causes slow and chronic inflammation which will damage thyroid cells and lead to an enlarged thyroid or (goiter).
 If untreated it can result in a reduction of thyroid hormone production leading to an underactive thyroid (hypothyroidism).
 Symptoms of hypothyroidism include fatigue, weight gain, constipation, increased sensitivity to cold, dry skin, depression, muscle aches and reduced exercise tolerance, and irregular or heavy periods.
 (4)